MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_KeywordPlanner_StatisticsTrafficEstimates.md

   > [!NOTE]
   > - The search volume statistics are rounded.
 As a result, the search volume for keyword suggestions for multiple locations may not add up as you might expect.
   > - Internet traffic varies by many factors, such as seasons or current events.
 Keep in mind that the number of searches on your keywords will constantly vary because of this.
   > - Choose keywords based on quality over quantity.
-The more relevant a keyword is, the better results you’ll get.
-Selecting keywords with higher search traffic or more competition doesn’t mean that it’s the right keyword for your advertising goals
+The more relevant a keyword is, the better results youâ€™ll get.
+Selecting keywords with higher search traffic or more competition doesnâ€™t mean that itâ€™s the right keyword for your advertising goals

 - **Understanding your performance and cost estimates**